 One of the all-time classic bones of contention remains the respective merits of luxury watches that use calibers designed and built by the manufacturer themselves (commonly described as ‘in-house’ movements) against those which are powered by calibers brought in from a third party, or ‘outsourced’ movements.
-As with any discussion, there are merits and minuses on both sides, so below we will take a look at things in a bit more detail and try and work out what’s what.
+As with any discussion, there are merits and minuses on both sides, so below we will take a look at things in a bit more detail and try to work out what’s what.

-What Exactly are In-House Movements?
+What Exactly Are In-House Movements?

 Possibly the biggest cause of disagreement on the issue is defining what exactly constitutes an ‘in-house’ movement.
 Any mechanical caliber is made up of a huge number of components.
 Even the simplest, most basic designs won’t operate without somewhere in the region of 100 different parts, and the hyper-complicated end can sometimes contain up to a thousand.
 It is extremely rare for one manufacturer to make every single one of those constituents themselves, more often than not buying at least some in from one or several other suppliers.